 The Hashimoto systematic review (Hashimoto, 2010) included 2 RCTs with information on clinical improvement in addition to those previously summarized in the systematic review by Chou et al. (Chou, 2009b).
 Both RCTs involved fluoroscopic guidance.
 As in the Chou review, evidence on this outcome was mixed.
 One RCT comparing interlaminar epidural steroid injections to saline/local anesthetic injections found a statistically-significantly greater percentage of patients achieving pain relief >50% at 6 months (89% vs. 63%, p<.02), but no difference at 12 months or at earlier timepoints (Manchikanti, 2010).
+Findings from these and other studies conducted by this group should be interpreted with caution, however, as significant percentages of patients had data imputed at multiple timepoints because of missed assessments; in addition, the conclusions of many of these studies are described as positive because patients receiving both active and control therapy experienced improvement, despite the fact that no major differences between treatment groups were observed.

 In the second RCT, comparing transforaminal epidural steroid injections to local anesthetic or saline injections, pain relief >50% was reported in 54% of patients at 1 month vs. 7-21% in the other control groups (p<.05) (Ghahreman, 2010).
 Pain relief was only measured at later timepoints for treatment failures.

-Combined data from the 2 spinal injection systematic reviews used as a basis for this appraisal (Chou, 2009b; Hashimoto, 2010) indicate a total of 23 RCTs of epidural steroid injections that measured short-term (i.e., <3 months) pain and/or function in patients with lumbar disc herniation.
+Combined data from the 2 spinal injection systematic reviews used as a basis for this appraisal (Chou, 2009b; Hashimoto, 2010) identify a total of 23 RCTs of epidural steroid injections that measured short-term (i.e., <3 months) pain and/or function in patients with lumbar disc herniation.
 Findings in favor of ESI were observed for pain in 8 of 23, no incremental benefit was observed in 10 of 23, and findings were unclear in the remaining 5.
 An identical breakdown of findings was seen in measures of function.
 Long-term benefits were measured in a total of 12 studies.
 Results favoring ESI were observed for pain in 1 of 12, no incremental benefit was observed in 9 of 12, and findings were unclear in the remaining 2.
 Similarly, functional improvement favoring ESI was observed in 2 of 12 studies, no incremental benefit was observed in 8 of 12, and findings were unclear in the remaining 2 studies.
 Neither short-term nor long-term findings appeared to be correlated with whether fluoroscopic guidance was used.